 Urban Renewal was designed to bring people back downtown in an era of rapid suburbanization.
 Shoppers abandoned the city center for the mall, and new highways cut downtowns off from residential neighborhoods.
 This period also gave rise to a rash of demolitions by downtown property owners for surface parking lots.
 Highways rammed through close-in historic neighborhoods.
 By the late 1980s, much of Tulsa’s beautiful urban fabric had become a sea of asphalt.
 Something had to change.

 In 1995, a group of architects and preservationists formed a new nonprofit to provide a credible voice and expertise in the area of historic preservation.
 Tulsa Foundation for Architecture was born out of AIA Eastern Oklahoma, the local chapter of the American Institute of Architects.
-AIA needed a repository for collections of architectural drawings.
-The community needed a nonprofit organization to provide expertise and leadership in historic preservation, urban design and architecture.
+AIA needed a repository for collections of original architectural drawings.
+The community needed a nonprofit organization to provide expertise and leadership in historic preservation, urban design and to educate the community about Tulsa’s diverse architecture.

 Elaine Bergman, who was then director of AIA Eastern Oklahoma, brought together local architects Ted Reeds, Lanny McIntosh, Herb Fritz, and Leisa Marshall McNulty along with engineer Tom Wallace and realtor Marty Newman.
 This group of dedicated stewards of our built environment founded Tulsa Foundation for Architecture (TFA).
 Elaine Bergman ultimately became TFA’s first executive director and instituted many programs.